mjstahl/elementree/README.md

 Elementree is a very extremely small front-end JavaScript "framework" with a focus on getting the job done with the mimimum amount of framework-y concepts.

-## Features
+## Elementree is/has...

-* Tiny size.
+* Tiny in size.
 Elementree is less than 6.1 KB with all dependencies and compressed.
 * Minimal cognitive overhead.
 More time focused on the problem domain and less time thumbing through framework documentation.
 * Nothing fancy.
 No transpiling, compiling, or proprietary data shapes.
 Just functions and template strings.

-## Philosophy

-The APIs introduced in Elementree and used during development are deliberately kept small in number and complexity.
-This fosters focus on the problem domain and process, as opposed to the glory of the framework.

 ## Installation (Bare ES Modules)